WHAT’S IN THIS REVIEW?

 There are other positives to consider.
 Connection speeds were good for the most part, and there aren’t many budget VPNs that can match Atlas when it comes to unblocking platforms like Netflix.
 When I emailed their customer service team I received a response in roughly 20 minutes, which is pretty fast.

 Atlas VPN has a good platform to build from, but it’s hard to recommend the premium version in its current state.
-It’s still worth testing out the free software for yourself, despite a number of concerns relating to the company, and their lack of transparency so far.
-An audit would certainly help to alleviate any potential problems in that regard, and it should be on their agenda in the future.
+It’s still worth testing out the free software for yourself, while the recent audit certainly helped to boost their credibility.